craigbarnes/lua-gumbo/README.md

 Testing
 -------

-Some basic sanity tests can be run using `make check`, mostly for checking that the module was built, linked and loaded correctly.
+Some basic sanity tests can be run using `make check`.

-Unlike SAX-style parsers, the Gumbo library handles tree-building itself, so the testing requirements and scope of lua-gumbo are minimal.
+Note: the Gumbo library handles tree-building itself, so the testing requirements and scope of lua-gumbo are minimal.
 It just does a simple tree-to-tree translation, as recommended by the Gumbo documentation.

 Todo
 ----